 The Rapid Rise of AI: How Artificial Intelligence “Learned” 40 IQ Points in Just One Year

-Let’s take a second to think about what it really means for an AI to jump from an IQ of 96 to 136 in a single year.
+Okay, let’s back up for a moment and take a second to think about what it really means for an AI to jump from an IQ of 96 to 136 in a single year.
 That’s not just an upgrade, it’s like watching a high school sophomore suddenly start solving complex astrophysics equations and casually writing Shakespearean sonnets on the side!

-AI hasn’t just improved.
-It’s evolving at a pace that’s starting to blur the line between machine intelligence and human potential.
+AI hasn’t just improved, it’s evolving at a pace that’s starting to blur the line between machine intelligence and human potential.

-So… what exactly does an “AI IQ” mean?
+What exactly does an “AI IQ” mean?

 What changed in the last year?

-The leap from 96 to 136 wasn’t magic.
-It was driven by a few massive shifts in how AI is trained:
+The leap from 96 to 136 wasn’t magic, it was driven by a few massive shifts in how AI is trained.

 Check out my deep dive into how AI already outperforms doctors in analyzing certain medical images!!